 After working a fast and furious harvest season at Chehalem Winery in Newberg, Oregon, I was long overdue for some serious R&R. I had two days to kill before heading back to the East Coast, so I decided to take my talents to The City Of Roses.
 Portland, Oregon is widely recognized for its vibrant food and craft beer scene, and I was stoked to experience as much of it as possible.
 On the advice of some trusted locals, I crafted an itinerary where I divided my time between the shiny, bustling metropolis of the West Side and the quirky, eclectic East Side enclave.

-Friday, The West Side
+Beer On The West Side Of Portland

 Tasty N’ Alder